Have you been away from music

 But now music is calling them.
 At night.
 In their dreams.

 And they have the same fears and desires that you probably do.
 They hear the music in them, and they are afraid that they have forgotten everything, and that they aren’t good enough to play again.
+They have lost their confidence.
+When did you lose yours?

 Here’s the thing: Music is a huge playing field, and extends far, far beyond the confines of iTunes, Pandora, and old-fashioned radio.
 To get heart-centered music, you need to play it yourself, and often to play with others.